What will be the next Apple product?

 The Xerox company having offered him a tour of its research center in Palo Alto in 1979, Steve Jobs discovers the Xerox Alto (produced in 1973) with the first graphical interface and a unique instrument, called the mouse.

-The demonstrators were fascinated to see that the visitor understand immediately what mean these technologies so that their own leaders found no interest in them.
+The demonstrators were astonished to see that the visitor understand immediately what mean these technologies so that their own leaders found no interest in them.

 Jobs wants to immediately implement what will give birth to Lisa in 1983 and the Macintosh in 1984.

-Contrary to what is said, Apple has never licensed the interface and actually Xerox sued it in 1990.
+Contrary to what is said, Apple had not licensed the interface and actually Xerox sued it in 1990.